A lady at a job interview When you receive an interview notice, kindly revert to…

 The mechanics of headhunting are more firmly based in the prosaic than the clandestine.
 More often than not, a successful headhunt project will be founded upon the use of internet search engines, network recommendations and candidate databases.

 Because of this, ambitious professionals can take a number of practical steps to ensure that they are firmly on the radar of headhunters and don’t miss the best career opportunities as they come on to the market.

 Here are three top tips on how to be headhunted:

-Headhunters will often ask reliable industry sources for recommendations of who Is good, who’s a rising star and who’s being talked about.
-So, hiding your light under a bushel is a no-no.
+Headhunters will often ask reliable industry sources for recommendations of who’s good, who’s a rising star and who’s being talked about, so hiding your light under a bushel is a no-no.

 Build a credible reputation in your sector, find some industry awards you can win and get someone to nominate you.
-Always ensure you push yourself forward when it comes to profile in the company and industry journals; shy brains get knot, as they say in the north.
+Always ensure you push yourself forward when it comes to profile in the company and industry journals; shy bairns get nowt, as they say in the north.

 Sites such as Linkedin is a boon for our researchers as they can mine the data according to industry, qualifications, seniority, company names etc and create useful lists of potential targets extremely quickly depending upon the client brief.
 But researchers will also use less formal sites such as Twitter, Facebook, Pinterest and FourSquare to locate candidates with specific skills and knowledge, or discussing certain topics.

 It’s also important that you combine this online networking with more traditional networking activity such as attending conferences, industry forums and working groups.
 Headhunters will often buy attendance lists or search meeting minutes to see who has been to specific meetings or events and cross reference this with other data to build target lists.